 - The velcro belts are made up of synthetic material.

-- They provide a minimal amount of infra-abdominal pressure as compared to a power lifting belt or a bodybuilding belt.
+- They provide a minimal amount of intra-abdominal pressure as compared to a powerlifting belt or a bodybuilding belt.

 - These belts are not that good to give you efficient and elevated performances but are sufficient for recreational lifting.

-- Dipping belts are available in both leather & synthetic material.
+- These belts are available in both leather & synthetic material.

 - Ideal for chin-ups and pull-ups